Alicedi234/autopilot-microsoft/README.md

-Autopilot+ creates AI clones to automate tasks in Microsoft Office (Word, Excel, PowerPoint, Outlook, Teams)

-Each clone is trained based on user instructions and preferences

-Autopilot+ is designed to supplement, not replace, human work

-By automating tedious tasks, it frees up time for creative and fulfilling activities that require human traits like empathy and decision-making
+Autopilot+ creates AI clones to automate tasks in Microsoft Office (Word, Excel, PowerPoint, Outlook, Teams) Each clone is trained based on user instructions and preferences Autopilot+ is designed to supplement, not replace, human work By automating tedious tasks, it frees up time for creative and fulfilling activities that require human traits like empathy and decision-making.
+This is a replication of my group project.